 COTS vendors are reluctant to integrate open-source technologies.
 The strategy is to monopolize the adoption of technology by not giving open-source technologies recognition.
 But in comparison to custom software applications, the open-source mix in COTS is still catching up.
 COTS introduces constraints in the way open-source features are leveraged.
 Most often, end-users are constrained to use proprietary technologies along with open source technologies.

-Custom software application development is fully based on open-source technologies.
-Also, custom software application development can cater to all budgets – low, medium, or high.
-Businesses needing small to high-density solutions for various markets, problem areas, opportunities can use custom software applications.
-By partnering with Integrative Systems, customers could address business-specific challenges.
+Businesses needing small to high-density solutions for various markets, problem areas, and opportunities can use custom software applications.
+By partnering with a custom software application development company like Integrative Systems, customers can address business-specific challenges.